advocacy

 Submitted by Jerry Halberstadt on Thu, 03/14/2024 - 12:46

-Healthy Air North Shore is a voluntary community organization effort focused on health education and mitigation of harm from pollution and a springboard for advocacy and remedial action.
+Healthy Air for All is a voluntary community organization effort focused on health education and mitigation of harm from pollution and a springboard for advocacy and remedial action.

 Everyone wants their family to enjoy good health.
 We all want to breathe healthy air, avoid illness, and live a long, joyful life.